ssvlabs/ssv-liquidator/README.md

 ![Discord](https://img.shields.io/discord/723834989506068561?style=for-the-badge&label=Ask%20for%20support&logo=discord&logoColor=white)

 ---
-CLI to work with SSV Network liquidation flow, liquidate and earn SSV tokens.
+CLI to run a liquidator and earn SSV tokens.
-Use a private key to proceed account liquidation process.

 ## Installation
 This installation requires NodeJS on your machine.